+I remember the glass wasn’t flat on the bottom; it had a design kind of like a snowflake.
+I’m pretty sure they were very fancy “crystal” that came from a box of laundry detergent!!
 We were always so proud of our little imprints, but when the cookies came out of the oven, there was no sign of a design.
 Just sugary crusted crinkles.
 It was a mystery to my young self!!
-I can’t find that recipe, but I did find this one that looks very close to what I remember.
+I can’t find that recipe for gingersnaps, but this is very close to what I remember.

 - 2 cups flour, stir to lighten, then scoop out into measuring cup with a spoon